ysyk2021/the-power-of-mindfulness-how-to-be-present-and-attentive-in-your-learning/src/chapter-6-1.md

-Chapter 6: Using Mindful Learning Techniques: Importance of Mindful Learning Techniques in Improving Retention and Comprehension
+Importance of Mindful Learning Techniques in Improving Retention and Comprehension
 ================================================================================================================================

 Mindful learning techniques can be powerful tools for improving retention and comprehension.
 By cultivating present-moment awareness and attention, we can better absorb and process information, and deepen our understanding of a subject.
 In this chapter, we will explore the importance of mindful learning techniques in enhancing retention and comprehension.